Chlorine In Your Drinking Water.

 The health risks of drinking chlorine

-However, it does not mean that it is a good idea to drink or absorb chlorine through your drinking, or bath water, and from the air as it released when you shower.
+However, that does not mean that it is a good idea to drink or absorb chlorine through your shower and bath water, or breathe it from the air as it releases when you shower.
 Free chlorine is a poison appropriately used to kill living things.
-Drinking it, and absorbing it though the air and water in showering and bathing seems like a bad idea to us.
+Drinking it, and absorbing it though the air and water in showering and bathing, seems like a bad idea to us.

 A study published in the November 2006 issue of the American Journal of Epidemiology has reported a link between exposure to chlorinated water and an increased risk of bladder cancer.
 According to researchers, ingestion of, and bathing, showering, and swimming in chlorinated water can all lead to increased incidence of cancer.